Skip to content

 Preparation

-In order to deploy a node, you will need the following pieces of information for your node's robot from the Hub:
+In order to deploy a node, you will need the following pieces of information from the Hub:

-With this information, you can either edit the values.yaml file included with the FLAME Node helm chart or create you own values template file to be applied to the installation and upgrades of the node such that it looks like this:
+With this information, you can either edit the values.yaml file included with the FLAME Node helm chart or create your own values template file to be used during deployment.
+Here is a minimal example of a values file:

 yaml